 Our parents are very supportive of the school.
 They have high aspirations for their children and they work with us to ensure their children are successful.
 Attendance at Student Progress Evenings is now consistently very high (90%+).
 We have a developing PTA which supports several functions during the year including school shows, coffee mornings, our summer festival and School Discos for students which parents are encouraged to support.

 “Parents who responded to Ofsted’s online questionnaire, Parent View, were positive about the support they receive from the school and the progress their children make.
 As one parent said: ‘The school has done everything to ensure pupils learn and make progress so that they achieve the best results.”
-Ofsted 2017
+(Ofsted 2017)

 Staff